klandergren/jekyll-last-commit/README.md

 [Jekyll](https://jekyll.rb) plugin to access the last commit information for a file.
 Uses [libgit2/rugged](https://github.com/libgit2/rugged) rather than spawning a process.
 Inspired by the work done at [gjtorikian/jekyll-last-modified-at](https://github.com/gjtorikian/jekyll-last-modified-at) and aimed at improved performance.

-**Important: ignores commits where a file has been renamed without content changes**

 Especially useful to get `page.last_modified_at` for Jekyll sites with very large page counts (100s+).

+**Important:**

+- ignores commits where a file has been renamed without content changes
+- has not been tested on Windows
+- has not been tested extensively on old Jekyll versions

 ## Installation